 Anytime you read about CBD oil, you can’t avoid stumbling across something known as the “Entourage Effect”.

-We will explain why the Entourage Effect is important to consider when choosing which CBD oil products to purchase.
+You will learn why the Entourage Effect is something to consider when choosing which CBD oil products to purchase.

-Simply put: the Entourage Effect is the beneficial effect you get from ingesting multiple components of the cannabis plant together over ingesting one component at a time.
+Simply put: the Entourage Effect is the benefit you get from ingesting multiple components of the cannabis plant together instead of ingesting one component at-a-time.

 The cannabis genus of plants contains approximately 500 compounds.

-This includes about 100 phytocannabinoids (THC and CBD are phytocannabinoids, cannabinoids which occur naturally in plants).
+This includes about 100 phytocannabinoids (THC and CBD are phytocannabinoids, cannabinoids that occur naturally in plants).

 Other significant compounds found in cannabis plants are terpenoids, flavonoids, and fatty acids.